ILikeAI/AlwaysReddy/README.md

 3. Install reqs with `pip install -r requirements.txt`
 4. make a copy of the `.env.example` file and rename it as `.env` and place your OpenAI API key in the file.
 5. Run the assistant! `python main.py`
+5.1 If you need fmmpeg installed run the `fmmpegsetup.bat`script as administrator in the scripts folder

 ## How to add AlwaysReddy to Startup List
 To add AlwaysReddy to your startup list so it starts automatically on your computer startup, follow these steps: